saquibmh/Automated-California-AV-Dataset/README.md

 ## Future Work

 Use NLP models to automatically extract Injury information from the description.
-Geocode the Address so as to identify collision coordinates
+Geocode the Address so as to identify collision coordinates.

+Please feel free to contribute to this project

 ## Lab website
 Visit our Website: [Ryan Research Lab](https://www.alyssaryan.co)